And greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 Okay, good, good.

-Um I think it still is in the GOP, but I'm not seeing it across the aisle in the Democrat Party.
+And I think it still is in the GOP, but I'm not seeing it across the aisle in the Democrat Party.

-And last night, you had mentioned earlier the um Ryan statement about his mother and how he honored his mother so lovely in his speech last night.
+And last night, you had mentioned earlier the Ryan statement about his mother and how he honored his mother so lovely in his speech last night.

-And I'll never forget he said we gave her the love she needed, even though she often was unaware.
+And I'll never forget, he said, we gave her the love she needed, even though she often was unaware.

 Yeah, that was poignant.